bcgsc/NanoSim/README.md

 ```

 **metagenome mode**
 If you are interested in simulating ONT metagenome reads, you need to run the characterization stage in "metagenome" mode with following options.
 It takes a metagenome list with paths pointing to each genome and a training read set in FASTA or FASTQ format as input and aligns these reads to the reference using minimap2.
 User can also provide their own alignment file in SAM formats.
-If the SAM file is provided, make sure that is MD flag in the SAM file.
+If a SAM/BAM file is provided, make sure the alignments contain the `cs` tag (See [minimap2](https://lh3.github.io/minimap2/minimap2.html#10)) and `MD` flag.
 The output of this is a bunch of profiles which you should use in simulation stage.

 __metagenome mode usage:__
 ```